 - 1. The permittee shall (orally) report any noncompliance including transportation accidents, spills, and uncontrolled runoff from biosolids transfer or land application sites which may seriously endanger health or environment, as soon as possible, but no later than twenty-four (24) hours from the time the permittee first became aware of circumstances.
 The report shall be made to the Division of Water Quality, (801) 536-4300, or 24-hour answering service (801) 536-4123. - 2.
 The following occurrences of noncompliance shall be reported by telephone (801) 536-4300 as soon as possible but no later than 24 hours from the time the permittee becomes aware of the circumstances: - a.
 Any noncompliance which may endanger health or the environment; - b.
 Any unanticipated bypass, which exceeds any effluent limitation in the permit (See Part V.G, Bypass of Treatment Facilities.); - c.
-Any upset which exceeds any effluent limitation in the permit (See Part V.H, Upset Conditions.); - d.
-Violation of a maximum daily discharge limitation for any of the pollutants listed in the permit; or, - e.
-Violation of any of the Table 3 metals limits, the pathogen limits, the vector attraction reduction limits or the management practices for biosolids that have been sold or given away. - 3.
-A written submission shall also be provided within five days of the time that the permittee becomes aware of the circumstances.
+Any upset which exceeds any effluent limitation in the permit (See Part V.H, Upset Conditions.); or, - d.
+Violation of a maximum daily discharge limitation for any of the pollutants listed in the permit. - 3.
+A written submission shall also be provided within five days of the time that the permittee becomes aware of the circumstances (5-day report).
 The written submission shall contain: - a.
 A description of the noncompliance and its cause; - b.
 The period of noncompliance, including exact dates and times; - c.
-The estimated time noncompliance is expected to continue if it has not been corrected: - d.
+The estimated time noncompliance is expected to continue if it has not been corrected; - d.
 Steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance; and, - e.
 Steps taken, if any, to mitigate the adverse impacts on the environment and human health during the noncompliance period. - 4.
 The Director may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Division of Water Quality, (801) 536-4300. - 5.
-Reports shall be submitted to the addresses in Part I.E., Reporting of Monitoring Results.
+Reports shall be submitted to the addresses in Part I.E, Reporting of Monitoring Results.

-- I. Other Noncompliance Reporting.
+- H. Other Noncompliance Reporting.
 Instances of noncompliance not required to be reported within 24 hours shall be reported at the time that monitoring reports for Part I.E are submitted.
-The reports shall contain the information listed in Part IV.H. - J. Inspection and Entry.
+The reports shall contain the information listed in Part IV.H. - I. Inspection and Entry.
 The permittee shall allow the Director, or an authorized representative, upon the presentation of credentials and other documents as may be required by law, to: - 1.
 Enter upon the permittee's premises where a regulated facility or activity is located or conducted, or where records must be kept under the conditions of the permit; - 2.
 Have access to and copy, at reasonable times, any records that must be kept under the conditions of this permit; - 3.
 Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit, including but not limited to, biosolids treatment, collection, storage facilities or area, transport vehicles and containers, and land application sites; - 4.
 Sample or monitor at reasonable times, for the purpose of assuring permit compliance or as otherwise authorized by the Act, any substances or parameters at any location, including, but not limited to, digested biosolids before dewatering, dewatered biosolids, biosolids transfer or staging areas, any ground or surface waters at the land application sites or biosolids, soils, or vegetation on the land application sites; and, - 5.
 The permittee shall make the necessary arrangements with the landowner or leaseholder to obtain permission or clearance, the Director, or authorized representative, upon the presentation of credentials and other documents as may be required by law, will be permitted to enter without delay for the purposes of performing their responsibilities.